 A466 River Views Feasibility Report (click here to download).
 The Report surveyed the entire A466 between Monmouth and Chepstow identifying 18 places where consideration could be given to opening up views.
 11 existing views were identified along with 12 stretches of road where constraints suggested that works would not be appropriate(see the maps in Appendix 3, pages 62-66 of the Report).
 For a higher resolution version of the report please contact the Wye Valley AONB Office.

 Walking with Offa A cross border cooperation project between Welsh and English Local Action Groups,

 three Areas of Outstanding Natural Beauty, a National Park and local authorities

-Youth Rangers A successful youth project now into its third year with the second cohort of young people
+Youth Rangers A successful 2 year youth programme now into its four cohort of 14-16 year olds.

 Schools and Youth Work - projects involving working with local schools, colleges and youth groups

 Conservation Projects - including those undertaken by Wye Valley AONB volunteers